Note: This is the page for Bill Robinson the 20th Century outfielder. For the pitcher who appeared in one game in the 1880s, click here.

 - Died July 29, 2007 in Las Vegas, NV USA

-Bill Robinson was once predicted to be the Yankees' "next Mickey Mantle".
-He did not exactly fill in those shoes, but had some great years.
-He hit a 3-Home Run game on June 5, 1976 against the San Diego Padres.
-In 1977 with the Pittsburgh Pirates, he batted .304, hit 26 home runs and had 104 RBIs.
+Bill Robinson was once predicted to be the New York Yankees' "next Mickey Mantle".
+He did not exactly fill those shoes, but had some great years.
+He had a three-home run game on June 5, 1976 for the Pittsburgh Pirates against the San Diego Padres.
+In 1977, he batted .304, hit 26 home runs and had 104 RBIs.
 His main teammates were Dave Parker, John Candelaria, Willie Stargell, Kent Tekulve, Phil Garner, Richie Zisk, Al Oliver and Rennie Stennett.

 Bill's nickname from childhood was 'Blinky' due to his tendancy to blink his eyes when he was nervous.